Builtin Functions and Constants¶

 // ⏸️

-Temper uses a simple rule to decide whether {⋯}
+Temper uses a simple rule to decide whether {⋯} surrounds properties or statements because

 there can be confusion otherwise.